LDAP integration troubleshooting

 - Optional.
 If you want to enable LDAP over SSL (LDAPS), complete Enable LDAP over SSL, and then continue with this procedure.

-- On the LDAP configuration screen, enter the following information:
+- On the LDAP configuration page, enter the following information:

 - Click Next.